Luca Guadagnino's unrealized projects: Separate Rooms

 In March 2024, Guadagnino told la Repubblica his next project would be Separate Rooms, a film adaptation of Pier Vittorio Tondelli's 1989 novel Camere separate.
 A few days later, Variety reported Josh O'Connor was in talks to star.
 In April, Léa Seydoux was cast as the female lead, opposite O'Connor.
 In October, Separate Rooms was listed as one of Guadagnino's four major dream projects alongside Buddenbrooks, Suspiria and Queer.
 In May 2025, O'Connor confirmed he was no longer attached to the project, saying "[Guadagnino] may well do it, but unfortunately it won't be with me".
+In March 2026, Connor Storrie was said to take over the role.

 Sgt.
 Rock

 On September 3, 2024, reports emerged that Guadagnino would be directing an adaptation of the DC Comics title Sgt.
 Rock at Warner Bros., from a script by Challengers and Queer screenwriter Justin Kuritzkes.
 Guadagnino was rumored to have been in talks to direct a film under James Gunn and Peter Safran's new leadership at the studio for several months prior.
 The Sgt.
 Rock comics were expected to be adapted as a period piece set during World War II.
-On November 19, 2024, Daniel Craig was listed in an issue of Production Weekly as the star of the film, which was then in "active development".
-The next day, it was officially confirmed by Deadline Hollywood that Craig would be reteaming with Guadagnino and Kuritzkes for Sgt.
+On November 13, 2024, Daniel Craig was listed in an issue of Production Weekly as the star of the film, which was then in "active development".
+A week later, it was officially confirmed by Deadline Hollywood that Craig would be reteaming with Guadagnino and Kuritzkes for Sgt.
 Rock following their collaboration on Queer as actor, director and writer, respectively.
 Though there was potential for the project to fall apart if the deals with Guadagnino and Craig did not go through, DC Studios was said to be "bullish" on Kuritzkes's script and it was expected to be Guadagnino's next film ahead of his planned adaptation of American Psycho.
 In February 2025, Craig dropped out of the film, reportedly attributed to a mixture of scheduling conflicts and his personal dissatisfaction with the reception of Queer.
 Another actor was sought to replace Craig, with DC Studios eventually landing on Colin Farrell after pursuing several potential candidates.
+Roles were also offered to Mikey Madison, Taylor Russell, Mike Faist and David Jonsson.
 By April, the project was halted as a result of scheduling issues.
+Up until that point, recurring collaborators including DP Sayombhu Mukdeeprom, composers Trent Reznor and Atticus Ross, and costume designer Jonathan Anderson had all been set in place.
 Upon cancellation, Guadagnino signed on to direct Artificial in its place.

 My Best Friend's Wedding sequel

 In Varietys 2025 cover story on After the Hunt, star Julia Roberts admitted that she was in talks about returning for a planned sequel to My Best Friend's Wedding, to be written by Celine Song.
 Guadagnino immediately jumped in, saying he'd happily direct Roberts in it without hesitation.
+Speaking to Deadline in January 2026, Roberts revealed that Guadagnino was already preparing another vehicle for her.